Substance Abuse and Addiction Treatment Resources in Newnan

 - Nar-Anon Where: Newnan Presbyterian 38 Greenville St. Newnan, GA 30263

-You can seek treatment close to home at a Newnan drug rehab center or a Newnan alcohol rehab center.
+You can seek treatment close to home at a local drug or alcohol rehab center.
 On the other hand, choose a treatment facility in a neighboring community listed below.
-The Recovery Village is happy to share information about treatment facilities and centers throughout the greater United States

 - Peachtree City